MamamSeedorf/LoLHelper/README.md

 ```
 This installs all the dependencies highlighted in this readme aswell as in package.json

-Install the Visual Studio code extension "Live Sever" by Ritwick Dey.
+Install the Visual Studio code extension "Live Server" by Ritwick Dey.
-This can be done inside VS code by navigation to the extensions view or by pressing 'Ctrl+Shift+X'
+This can be done inside VS code by navigating to the extensions view or by pressing 'Ctrl+Shift+X'
 In the search box, type "Live Server"
 Click on "Live Server" by Ritwick Dey and then click "Install"